 Finding accommodation can be difficult, especially if a young person is also finishing school or looking for employment.
 Leaving a home without support can result in couch surfing, ending up in a shelter or homelessness.

-FACS is dedicated to funding services to support all people in need of housing support or facing homelessness.
+DCJ is dedicated to funding services to support all people in need of housing support or facing homelessness.
 This includes ‘Housing Pathways’ and other options of private rental assistance, subsidies and temporary accommodation.

 - Housing Pathways

 - Factsheet Care Leavers obtaining private rental accommodation

 - Rent it keep it – Housing Pathways training package to assist people who are seeking private rental accommodation gain the skills to secure and maintain a tenancy